 The designer spent four months reconstructing the garment with impeccable attention to details.
 It took two months to make the justaucorps of which 4 weeks alone were spent on the embroidery and buttons.
 If you take a close look at the images below you will see why!
 It should be added that everything was hand made according to the rules of the 17th Century tailoring.

-2nd place Marek Zietek reconstructed a manteu velvet dress based on the painting of Teresa Woroniecka, unknown Polish painter, The National Museum in Warsaw.
+2nd place Marek Zietek reconstructed a manteau velvet dress based on the painting of Teresa Woroniecka, an unknown Polish painter, The National Museum in Warsaw.

 I can’t stop studying this incredible piece of art, especially the corset which consists of two layers, the outer one made of silk shantung, identical to the outer skirt and the inner layer made of denim.
 I’m not surprised that it was the most time consuming part of the dress, considering that each of the many panels in the corset had a 3mm diameter rattan stick inserted inside it.

 3rd place Olga Chrobak with a reconstruction of a dress based on the painting of Konstancja Krystyna Komorowska Wielkopolska, painter unknown ca.1670 The National Museum in Kielce.

 Breathtaking hand made silk, dark brown with a hint of gold dress, blue raw silk shawl and shirt made of white batiste.